 “For they ordained that each one of them must wear a dogskin cap and wrap himself in skins and receive a stipulated number of beatings every year regardless of any wrongdoing, so that they would never forget they were slaves,” said Myron of Priene.
 “Moreover, if any exceeded the vigor proper to a slave’s condition, they made death the penalty; and they allotted a punishment to those controlling them if they failed to rebuke those who were growing fat.”

 As far back as 464 BC, however, the tide was turning, as the Spartan army, thought to be one of the most well-trained on earth, was forced to fight against an insurrection of the downtrodden helots.

 During the Third Messenian War after seizing their peoples’ ancient stronghold of Mt.
 Ithome, the helots fought their erstwhile masters but eventually were forced to capitulate.

 According to the historian Plutarch, this led to further draconian restrictions on the helots who remained, including the formation of the Crypteia, thought to be a type of secret police which was tasked with terrorizing the helots in the Laconian countryside.

 In 371, Spartan forces were defeated by Theban commander Epaminondas at the battle of Leuctra in Boeotia.

-This pummeling led to his freeing the helots of Messenia while the helots who lived in Laconia, where Sparta is located, were then freed by the reforming kings, Cleomenes III (235-222 BC) and Nabis (207-192 BC).
+This pummeling led to the liberation of the helots of Messenia, while the helots who lived in Laconia, where Sparta is located, were then freed by the reforming kings, Cleomenes III (235-222 BC) and Nabis (207-192 BC).